zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.rst

 additionally provide information about which requirement(s) the input does not meet.

 For example, a web application might require that a username be between six and twelve characters in length and may only contain alphanumeric characters.
-A validator can be used for ensuring that that a username meet these requirements.
+A validator can be used for ensuring that a username meets these requirements.
 If a chosen username does not meet one or both of the requirements, it would be useful to know which of the requirements the username fails to meet.